Interdisciplinary Studies Major

 The proposal should include a 1–2-page introduction to the proposed topic that justifies the major and outlines an intellectual question that guides the course of study.
 In consultation with faculty advisors, the student should identify 12–14 courses from College departments or programs that deliver breadth and depth in the disciplines to be explored.
 The curriculum should include 1–2 introductory survey courses appropriate for the proposed major, 3–5 upper-level courses (including both theoretical and practical approaches) for each of the disciplines involved, and a capstone course or senior seminar.
 Permission for study abroad must be received from the faculty advisors and the dean’s office.
 A maximum of 2 courses per semester of study abroad may be applied to the major.
 A senior thesis that integrates the curriculum pursued is required and may be part of the capstone course or may be independent.

-Applications for the IDST major should be made in the spring of the sophomore year to the College dean’s office, with the final proposal due by March 15.
+Applications for the IDST major should be made in the spring of the sophomore year to the College dean’s office.
+Students must convey preliminary interest to Dean Bernie Cook by February 1 of their sophomore year.
+Final proposals are due by March 1.
 Applicants should submit the proposal with signatures of the ordinary faculty advisors as well as the appropriate department chairs.
-Application forms are available in the Office of the Dean, ICC 303.
+Application forms are available online or in the Office of the Dean, ICC 303.